 Feel free to mix it up.
 Natural sugars are provided from the beet and carrots which makes this juice pretty tasty.
 Just make sure to stick to veggies and you can throw in low sugar fruits, like a green apple.

 Not consuming a fat with the juice!

 I know that a lot of people are still afraid of fat, especially those who have turned to juicing.
 But if you don’t consume a fat with your juice, you won’t absorb the fat-soluble vitamins: A, E, D and K. And they’ll be wasted.
 Which sucks, because A, E, D and K are necessary for health.

 Eat a tablespoon of coconut oil with your juice, or mix in a raw and pastured egg yolk.

 Drinking juice with a meal.

 Many people don’t realize that they should drink juice on an empty stomach.
 This is because you need the vitamins, minerals, antioxidants and detoxifying effects of the juice to be immediately absorbed.
 If there’s food in your belly, they won’t be.
-Your body will be working on digesting the food, whereas if you drink juice on an empty stomach, it can be readily absorbed by your bloodstream.
-It also make the juice more detoxifying.
+Your body will be working on digesting the food, whereas if you drink juice on an empty stomach, it can be readily absorbed into your bloodstream.
+It also makes the juice more detoxifying.

 Drink green juice first thing in the morning.
 You can follow it up with breakfast 30-45 minutes after.

 Juice fasts!
 I don’t know why this trend is still so popular.
-I actually think it’s fine to do this ONCE in a while, and always with good fats like coconut oil and egg yolks, but most people don’t do this.
+I actually think it’s fine to do this ONCE in a while and always with good fats like coconut oil and egg yolks, but most people don’t do this.